 Connectivity to the cloud

-The VDC needs connectivity with external networks to offer services to customers, partners and/or internal users.
-This usually means connectivity not only to the Internet, but also to on-premises networks and data centers.
+A VDC implementation requires connectivity to external networks to offer services to customers, partners and/or internal users.
+This need for connectivity refers not only to the Internet, but also to on-premises networks and datacenters.

-Enterprises often need to connect VDCs to on-premises data centers or other resources.
-The connectivity between Azure and on-premises networks is therefore a crucial aspect when designing an effective architecture.
-Enterprises have two different ways to create an interconnection between VDC and on-premises in Azure: transit over the Internet and/or by private direct connections.
+Enterprises may need to connect their VDC implementation to on-premises datacenters or other resources.
+This connectivity between Azure and on-premises networks is a crucial aspect when designing an effective architecture.
+Enterprises have two different ways to create this interconnection: transit over the Internet and/or by private direct connections.

-An Azure Site-to-Site VPN is an interconnection service over the Internet between on-premises networks and the VDC, established through secure encrypted connections (IPsec/IKE tunnels).
+An Azure Site-to-Site VPN is an interconnection service over the Internet between on-premises networks and a VDC implementation, established through secure encrypted connections (IPsec/IKE tunnels).
 Azure Site-to-Site connection is flexible, quick to create, and does not require any further procurement, as all connections connect over the internet.

-For large numbers of VPN connections Azure Virtual WAN is a networking service that provides optimized and automated branch-to-branch connectivity through Azure.
+For large numbers of VPN connections, Azure Virtual WAN is a networking service that provides optimized and automated branch-to-branch connectivity through Azure.
 Virtual WAN lets you connect and configure branch devices to communicate with Azure.
-This can be done either manually, or by using preferred provider devices through a Virtual WAN partner.
-Using preferred provider devices allows you ease of use, simplification of connectivity, and configuration management.
+Connecting and configuring can be done either manually, or by using preferred provider devices through a Virtual WAN partner.
+Using preferred provider devices allows ease of use, simplification of connectivity, and configuration management.
 The Azure WAN built-in dashboard provides instant troubleshooting insights that can help save you time, and gives you an easy way to view large-scale Site-to-Site connectivity.

 Connectivity within the cloud

-The hub is the central zone that controls and inspects ingress and/or egress traffic between different zones: Internet, on-premises, and the spokes.
-The hub and spoke topology gives the IT department an effective way to enforce security policies in a central location, while reducing the potential for misconfiguration and exposure.
+A hub is the central network zone that controls and inspects ingress or egress traffic between different zones: internet, on-premises, and the spokes.
+The hub and spoke topology gives the IT department an effective way to enforce security policies in a central location.
+It also reduces the potential for misconfiguration and exposure.

 The hub contains the common service components consumed by the spokes.
-Here are a few typical examples of common central services:
+The following examples are common central services:

-- The Windows Active Directory infrastructure (with the related ADFS service) required for user authentication of third parties accessing from untrusted networks before getting access to the workloads in the spoke.
+- The Windows Active Directory infrastructure, required for user authentication of third parties that access from untrusted networks before they get access to the workloads in the spoke.
 It includes the related Active Directory Federation Services (AD FS).

-- A PKI infrastructure, to implement single sign-on on workloads
+- A public key infrastructure (PKI), to implement single sign-on on workloads.

-- Flow control (TCP/UDP) between the spokes and Internet
+- Flow control between the spokes and on-premises.

-- If desired, flow control between one spoke and another
+- If needed, flow control between one spoke and another.

 The VDC reduces overall cost by using the shared hub infrastructure between multiple spokes.

 The role of each spoke can be to host different types of workloads.
-The spokes can also provide a modular approach for repeatable deployments (for example, dev and test, User Acceptance Testing, pre-production, and production) of the same workloads.
-The spokes can also be used to segregate and enable different groups within your organization (for example, DevOps groups).
-Inside a spoke, it is possible to deploy a basic workload or complex multi-tier workloads with traffic control between the tiers.
+The spokes also provide a modular approach for repeatable deployments of the same workloads.
+Examples are dev and test, user acceptance testing, preproduction, and production.
+The spokes can also segregate and enable different groups within your organization.
+An example is Azure DevOps groups.
+Inside a spoke, it's possible to deploy a basic workload or complex multi-tier workloads with traffic control between the tiers.